A Bespoke Performance Collection

 Emerson Cobras utilize a custom engineered exhaust system that adds substantial power, along with slashing the surface heat of the exhaust pipes down to 170 degrees (76.7C).
 Most sports cars, including original Cobras, channel the four exhaust ports of each header right into the muffler.
 This costs power.
 Our headers are built with an expansion chamber, allowing the exhaust to equalize before entering the muffler, creating more power by eliminating a substantial source of pressure imbalance.
 Additionally, our exhaust system is comprised of a highly insulated chromed sleeve, fitting over the muffler, which is easily disassembled for muffler replacement.
 The sleeve and insulation keeps the temperature to 170 degrees, and while this is at the higher reaches of safe (skin begins to burn at 160), it won't damage bare skin with quick contact, whereas other systems will leave skin right on the pipe.

 "Our side pipes were another fun little safety project, that also got us a lot more horsepower and ease of maintenance," says Emerson.
 "Original Cobras and most kit cars basically weld a cherry bomb muffler to the headers, and chrome it, right?
-Six months later the muffler and chrome job need replacing, not to mention the fact that after running the car, you've got a six-hundred degree skillet waiting to flash fry your calf.
-Not so with ours." -Bill Emerson
+Six months later the muffler and chrome job need replacing, not to mention the fact that after running the car, you've got a six-hundred degree skillet waiting to flash fry your calf." -Bill Emerson

 Become An Owner